People make their own history, but they do not make it as they please;

-While the government officials developing and enforcing U.S. immigration policy will changed on January 20, the economic system in which they make that policy will not.
+While the government officials developing and enforcing U.S. immigration policy will change on January 20, the economic system in which they make that policy will not.
 As fear sweeps through immigrant communities in the United States, understanding that system helps us anticipate what a Trump administration can and can’t do in regard to immigrants, and what immigrants themselves can do about it.

 Over the terms of the last three presidents, the most visible and threatening aspect of immigration policy has been the drastic increase in enforcement.
 President Bill Clinton presented anti-immigrant bills as compromises, and presided over the first big increase in border enforcement.
 George W. Bush used soft rhetoric, but sent immigration agents in military-style uniforms, carrying AK-47s, into workplaces to arrest workers, while threatening to fire millions for not having papers.
 Under President Barack Obama, a new requirement mandated filling 34,000 beds in detention centers every night.
-The detention system mushroomed, and over two million people were deported.
+The detention system mushroomed, and over 2 million people were deported.

 Enforcement, however, doesn’t exist for its own sake.
 It plays a role in a larger system that serves capitalist economic interests by supplying a labor force employers require.
 High levels of enforcement also ensure the profits of companies that manage detention and enforcement, who lobby for deportations as hard as Boeing lobbies for the military budget.

 Immigrant labor is more vital to many industries than it’s ever been before.
 Immigrants have always made up most of the country’s farm workers in the West and Southwest.
-Today, according to the U.S. Department of Labor, about 57 percent of the country’s entire agricultural workforce is undocumented.
+Today, according to the U.S. Department of Labor, about 57% of the country’s entire agricultural workforce is undocumented.
 But the list of other industries dependent on immigrant labor is long—meatpacking, some construction trades, building services, healthcare, restaurant and retail service, and more.